usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

- Moreover, according to the Department's research, movie theaters utilize proprietary mobile phone applications to inform potential patrons of movie showings and times, and some already advertise the availability of captioning and audio description devices on these applications.<a href="#_ftn37" name="_ftnref37" title="" id="_ftnref37"><sup>[37]</sup></a> Therefore, the Department has decided to require movie theaters to provide notice on communications and advertisements provided at or on any of the following: the box office and other ticketing locations, Web sites, mobile apps, newspapers, and the telephone.
+ Moreover, according to the Department's research, movie theaters utilize proprietary mobile phone applications to inform potential patrons of movie showings and times, and some already advertise the availability of captioning and audio description devices on these applications.
+Therefore, the Department has decided to require movie theaters to provide notice on communications and advertisements provided at or on any of the following: the box office and other ticketing locations, Web sites, mobile apps, newspapers, and the telephone.

- <p>The Department declines to require a specific form of notice
- to describe the availability of captioning or audio description.
+The Department declines to require a specific form of notice to describe the availability of captioning or audio description.
 The Department notes that movie theaters already appear to be using a relatively uniform method of advising the public about the availability of captioning and audio description.
 A review of Web sites and newspaper advertising indicates that movie theaters routinely use &ldquo;CC” and &ldquo;OC” to indicate the availability of closed and open movie captioning and &ldquo;AD” or &ldquo;DV” to indicate the availability of audio description.

- <p>As the Department specifically noted in the NPRM and makes
- clear in the final rule, the rule does not impose obligations on independent third parties that publish information about movies, and these third parties will not face liability under the ADA if they fail to include information about the availability of captioning and audio description at movie theaters.
+As the Department specifically noted in the NPRM and makes clear in the final rule, the rule does not impose obligations on independent third parties that publish information about movies, and these third parties will not face liability under the ADA if they fail to include information about the availability of captioning and audio description at movie theaters.

- <p>Renumbered &sect; 36.303(g)(8) of the final rule requires
- that whenever a public accommodation provides captioning and audio description in a movie theater auditorium exhibiting digital movies on or after January 17, 2017, its notices of movie showings and times, provided at the box office and other ticketing locations, on Web sites and mobile apps, in newspapers, and over the telephone, must inform potential patrons of the movies that are being shown with captioning and audio description.
+Renumbered &sect; 36.303(g)(8) of the final rule requires that whenever a public accommodation provides captioning and audio description in a movie theater auditorium exhibiting digital movies on or after January 17, 2017, its notices of movie showings and times, provided at the box office and other ticketing locations, on Web sites and mobile apps, in newspapers, and over the telephone, must inform potential patrons of the movies that are being shown with captioning and audio description.
 The final rule further provides that this obligation does not extend to third parties that provide information about movie theater showings and times, as long as the third party is not under the control of the public accommodation.

- <p>This provision applies to movie theaters once they provide
- captioning and audio description for digital movies on or after the effective date of the rule, January 17, 2017.
+This provision applies to movie theaters once they provide captioning and audio description for digital movies on or after the effective date of the rule, January 17, 2017.
 Thus, movie theaters that already show digital movies with closed movie captions and audio description must comply with this provision as soon as the rule takes effect.

- <h2><a name="_Toc435709179" id="_Toc435709179">Section 36.303(g)(9) Operational
- requirements</a>.</h2>
+#### Section 36.303(g)(9) Operationa requirements

- <p>In response to the ANPRM, the Department received a
- significant number of comments from individuals with disabilities and groups representing persons who are deaf or hard of hearing and who are blind or have low vision strongly encouraging the Department to include a requirement that movie
+In response to the ANPRM, the Department received a significant number of comments from individuals with disabilities and groups representing persons who are deaf or hard of hearing and who are blind or have low vision strongly encouraging the Department to include a requirement that movie